Messiah64/Neural-Drive/README.md

 Once calibrated and trained:

-The system will continuously classify your neural/EMG signals
+The system will continuously classify your subvocal signals
 When a signal is classified as feature 1, connected devices will activate:

-- House controller: servo will spin and LEDs will cycle colors
+- House controller: servo will spin and light will turn on
 - Car controller: motors will move forward and LEDs will show green arrows

 When a signal is classified as feature 0, devices will deactivate:

-- House controller: servo will stop and LEDs will turn off
+- House controller: servo will stop and light will turn off
-- Car controller: motors will stop and LEDs will show a red stop sign
+- Car controller: motors will stop and LEDs will turn off